 The Onshore EIA consisted of a comprehensive study of the potential environmental impacts associated with the onshore elements of the Project – all activities taking place within the boundaries of the Peterhead Power Station site.
 It considered various design and construction options, set out the methodologies selected and why, and presented the potential impacts associated with all activities and the proposed management and mitigation measures to be employed to minimise these impacts.

 The outputs of this study work, the Onshore ES, has now been submitted to Aberdeenshire Council, as part of the Project’s overall Planning Application.
 The Onshore ES is now available for the public to view as part of the 28-day public consultation period.
-The document can be downloaded below and is also available for review, until April 26th, 2015, at the following locations:
+The document can be downloaded below and is also available for review at the following locations:

-Members of the public have until April 26th, 2015 to make comments on the application.
+Members of the public have to make comments on the application.
 Comments on the statement may be sent by email, letter or fax and should be marked for the attention of:

 Ms Victoria Moore